matheusmisumoto/restaurant-finder-react/README.md

 After cloning/downloading this repository, run `npm install` to install all dependencies.

-**Important:** You will need an API Key from Google Cloud Platform to make requests to Google Maps and Google Places.
+**Important:** You will need an API Key and map ID from Google Cloud Platform to make requests to Google Maps and Google Places.

-Insert the environment variable `NEXT_PUBLIC_GOOGLE_API_KEY` with your own API key in your server configuration or within a `/.env` file.
+Insert the environment variable `NEXT_PUBLIC_GOOGLE_API_KEY` with your own API key and `NEXT_PUBLIC_GOOGLE_MAPS_ID` with your map ID in your server configuration or within a `/.env` file.

 ## Packages